 Where to Buy Discount Tickets

-Guide2WDW’s Pick: Undercover Tourist
+Guide2WDW’s Pick: Unlocked Magic

 Once the tickets are linked, all I need to do is show up to the gate with my Magic Band or Apple Watch.